Find Peace of Mind in a Mini Succulent Zen Garden

 - Chopstick or other ‘drawing’ tool

-Choose an indoor succulent for this projects that will grow slowly and maintain a tidy shape.
-Some good choices are Haworthia, Gasteraloes, and Crassula, do well, as will a cactus.
+Choose an indoor succulent for this project that will grow slowly and maintain a tidy shape.
+Haworthia, Gasteraloes, and Crassula, do well, as will a cactus.
 On the other hand, rosette-shaped succulents like Aeonium and Echeveria will quickly grow tall and spindly trying to get more sun.
 Learn more about growing and caring for succulents in the Essential Guide to Succulents.

 Transfer your small succulent plant to a paper cup.
 I had to trim my cup to be slightly shorter so that the plant wouldn’t stick out too much from where I wanted to place it in the bowl.